carefulcomputer/node-red-contrib-settings-vault/README.md

 1. Drag the "vault" node into your flow
 2. Double-click to configure
-3. Select your vault config from the dropdown
+3. Select your vault config from the dropdown (e.g., "Production Settings")
-4. Click "Add Property" to define what to retrieve:
-   - Group: apiService
-   - Property: apiKey
-   - Save to: msg.apiKey
+4. Configure what to retrieve (you'll see one row ready to fill):
+   - **Group**: Select "apiService" from dropdown
+   - **Property**: Select "apiKey" from dropdown
+   - **Output**: Select "msg" from dropdown, then type "apiKey" in the text field
-5. Click "Done"
+5. Click "Done" to save
-6. Deploy
+6. Deploy your flow

 Now when messages pass through this vault node, `msg.apiKey` will automatically be populated with your API key.

+**Tip:** Click "Add Property" button to retrieve multiple values in one node.

 ## Detailed Usage

 ### Configuration Node

-The `vault-config` node is where you define and store all your credentials.
+The `vault-config` node is where you define and store all your configuration values.

 #### Structure